UOM-EEE-EEEN11202/notes-part1/docs/chapters/software_development_tools/libraries.rst

 You don't necessarily have to write all of your code yourself!
 There is lots of code that has already been written.
 Lots of it is freely available on the Internet for others to use, for example on sites like `GitHub <https://github.com/>`_.

-There's also code, generally known as *modules* or *libraries* or *packages* which extend what the base language can do.
+There's also code, generally known as *modules* or *libraries* or *packages* which extend what the base programming language can do.
 Using these is very common.
-(We'll generally use modules, libraries, and packages inter-changeably, even if technically they'll all slightly different things.)
+(We'll generally use the terms modules, libraries, and packages inter-changeably, even if technically they'll all slightly different things.)

-There are three broad categories of code that you might add in to your code.
+There are three broad categories of external code that you might add in to your code.

 .. _standard_library:

 Standard library
 ----------------
-Most programming languages only have a limited of commands enabled by default.
+Most programming languages only have a very limited number of commands enabled by default.
 This helps keep the resulting programs small and limits the potential attack vector for security bugs and similar.

-The standard library is installed together with the programming tools, and so always available.
-You need need to add :python:`import` or :rust:`use`, or similar, to explicitly say which parts you want to use.
-Lots of commands from the standard library won't be available unless you explicitly add them.
+The *standard library* is installed automatically, whenever you set up your programming tools/environment, and so it always available for your code to use.
+To use functions in the standard library you need need to add :python:`import` or :rust:`use`, or similar, the parts that you want.
+That is, you have to explicitly say which parts you want to use.

 For example, in Python you might add